Chapter One: Welcome to the World of Accounting

 Business managers need accounting information to make sound leadership decisions.
 Investors hope for profits that may eventually lead to distributions from the business (e.g., “dividends”).
 Creditors are always concerned about the entity’s ability to repay its obligations.
 Governmental units need information to tax and regulate.
 Analysts use accounting data to form opinions on which they base investment recommendations.
 Employees want to work for successful companies to further their individual careers, and they often have bonuses or options tied to enterprise performance.
 Accounting information about specific entities helps satisfy the needs of all these interested parties.

-The diversity of interested parties leads to a logical division in the discipline of accounting: financial accounting and managerial accounting.
+The diversity of interested parties leads to a logical division in the discipline of accounting.
 Financial accounting is concerned with external reporting to parties outside the firm.
 In contrast, managerial accounting is primarily concerned with providing information for internal management.
 One may have trouble seeing the distinction; after all, aren’t financial facts being reported?
 The following paragraphs provide a closer look at the distinctions.

 Consider that financial accounting is targeted toward a broad base of external users, none of whom control the actual preparation of reports or have access to underlying details.
 Their ability to understand and have confidence in reports is directly dependent upon standardization of the principles and practices that are used to prepare the reports.
 Without such standardization, reports of different companies could be hard to understand and even harder to compare.